valkyria-dev/valkyria/README.md

 Usage
 -----

-Valkyria is configured using XML files.
+Valkyria is configured using XML.
 Below is an example XML configuration (`config.xml`):

     <config>
-        <port>3025</port>
-        <rootPath>/var/www/html</rootPath>
-        <interactiveMode>true</interactiveMode>
+        <port>80</port>
         <routes>
             <route path="/" content="<h1>Welcome to the homepage</h1>" />
             <route path="/about" content="<h1>About Us</h1>" />
         </routes>
     </config>

-This example configures the server to listen on port 3025, set the root path to `/var/www/html`, enable interactive mode, and define two routes ("/" and "/about").
+This example configures the server to listen on port 80 and define two routes ("/" and "/about").

 To run the server with this configuration:

-    ./server config.xml
+    ./server

 Roadmap
 -------